Executive Director and Founder

 Sabina has a Diploma in Early Childhood Education, and came to New Horizons to complete her placement in 2021.
 She is now a part of the New Horizons team and is looking forward to commencing her journey with inquiry work and the Reggio Emilia Educational Approach.

 Sabina worked in an Early Childhood Education setting in Nepal for 5 years before moving to Australia.
 She values working at New Horizons as it provides a sense of community and provides respectful environments for educators, children and families.

 Theresa has been working in Early Childhood Education for eleven years, recently joining New Horizons Preschool in 2022.
 Theresa holds a Certificate III and Diploma in Early Childhood Education and Care and has worked within a variety of settings and with different ages of children ranging from birth to five years.

 Theresa is passionate about working with children and building valued, supportive and positive relationships with the children and their families.
 Theresa has an awareness of the Reggio Emilia approach and is passionate about extending her learning and understanding to enhance her knowledge.

 Building Management and Maintenance

-Bio by the Inquire 5 children:
+Description provided by the children:

 Nick is a person who fixes stuff.
 He is always friendly and kind to other people.
 Nick is special because he is a very nice person and he is a builder for New Horizons.
 Nick builds stuff and he takes out the rubbish bin.
 When he is fixing things, he fixes them up again and again.
 If something is broken then he will go and fix it.
 When he has fixed it he can say ‘it should be okay for the children now.’